architha-24/architha-24/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/udugula-architha)

-✨ **Open to collaboration, internships, and learning opportunities in software development.**
+✨ **Open to collaboration, internships, and learning opportunities in full stack development, and AI tools.**